Minit: Promotion and merchandise

 Devolver Digital partnered with Esc-Toy to release a collectable plus doll of the player character with Steam code included.
 Jukio Kalio self-published an original soundtrack with cover art by Thomas Wellman on April 3, 2018, via Bandcamp.
 Ghost Ramp released a limited edition vinyl version on January 25, 2019, with cover art by Justin Chan.

 Spin-off

 In 2021, a spin-off game, Minit Fun Racer, which was released on Windows via Steam and itch.io as well as Nintendo Switch.
 All sales revenue from the game goes towards charities.
 The player drives a motorcycle in 10-second rounds while partaking in absurd activities, with the time increasing by collecting coins.

 Reception

 Minit received "generally favorable" reviews for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch, according to review aggregator Metacritic.

+Destructoid gave Minit 10/10 ("flawless") and described the game as "an adventure [...] full of quirky characters, item switching, and semi-obtuse objectives".

+Gamespot stated that Minit has an "extremely well-thought-out world design and engrossing loop of progress", giving it an 8/10 ("great").